dillonpan/ebay-car-listings/README.md

 30       7
 35       1

-While we're at it, we should check if theres listings with absurdly high prices listed:
+While we're at it, we should check if there's listings with absurdly high prices listed:
 ```python
 print(autos["price"].value_counts().sort_index(ascending=False).head(20))
 ```